AnyChart/docs.anychart.com/Common_Settings/Legend/Overview.md

 ## List of Articles

-The first article explains basic settings affecting the whole legend:
+The first article explains basic settings affecting the whole legend, such as size and position:

 * [Basic Settings](Basic_Settings)